Components of a car AC

 The first AC system to be put in a car was in 1940.
 The first to have a fully functioning AC system was the 1940 Packard.
 It was invented by the two Packard brothers, James and William.
 The Packard was made in Detroit, Michigan.

-Here are components of car AC:
+Here are the components of car Air conditioner:

 The different kinds of ac condensers are Air-cooled condensers, water-cooled condensers, and Combined air and water-cooled condensers.
-Water cooled condensers use water for their cooling system.
-Air-cooled condensers use steam condensed air that flows through the tubes to cool your car.
-And, combined air cooling and water cooling systems use both!
+Water-cooled condensers use water for their cooling system.
+Air-cooled condensers use steam-condensed air that flows through the tubes to cool your car.
+And combined air cooling and water cooling systems use both!

 The two different kinds of ac expansion valves are the thermostatic expansion valves and the automatic expansion valves.
-The automatic expansion valves are expansion valves that have never ending pressure.
+The automatic expansion valves are expansion valves that have never-ending pressure.
 Thermostatic expansion valves turn on when they have to be turned on.

 The evaporative core’s job is to help cool the car downFirst, itIt helps by cycling the refrigerant through the whole system!
 It helps convert hot air into the engine fan.
 This help to keep the car from frooverheatingng!

 The first evaporative core was made in 1908.
 It was made for evaporative cooling systems!
 In 1939 the Packard brothers made the first automobile evaporative cooling core!
 It was put into the 1940 Packard.
 That car was the first car with a fully functioning AC system.

 The different kinds of AC controls are temperature control, air stats, and humidity stats.
 There’s also how hard the air comes out of the vents and where it blows too!
 There are many different kinds of AC controls.
-All do different things to help regulate the temperature in your car!
+All do other things to help regulate the temperature in your car!

-Where can I get AC repair
+Where can I get AC repaired?